 I implement a shrinkage procedure to the value-added estimates following Kane and Staiger (2008) and present the results below.
-I find that in most cases, the estimates for value-added are very similar after the shrinkage procedure.
+I find that in most cases, the estimates for value-added are very similar after the shrinkage procedure, as illustrated in Figure 10.
 This is because most schools typically have a reasonably large number of students taking the test, so the shrinkage does not have a remarkable effect.
 The only affected estimates are those of the smallest schools, which are shrunk more heavily towards the prior, which is the average for that type of school that year.